-GOP head eyeing Jacksonville as Trump convention speech host
+Jacksonville is front-runner for Trump convention speech

 Cooper has stressed his desire to keep residents in his state safe from the coronavirus.
 His press secretary, Dory MacMillan, said Wednesday that North Carolina officials have been “willing to work together with the RNC on a scaled-down event with health and safety measures, but it wouldn’t be responsible to guarantee a full arena as the RNC has demanded.”

 The Jacksonville area, home to a major military base, has a population of about 1.5 million.
-Mayor Len Curry is a former chair of the state Republican Party and the area is the home base of GOP Gov. Ron DeSantis, a key Trump ally.
+Mayor Len Curry is a former chairperson of the state Republican Party, and the area is the home base of GOP Gov. Ron DeSantis, a key Trump ally.

-“While no final decision has been made by the RNC we understand Jacksonville is a front runner,” the chair of the Republican Party of Florida, Joe Gruters, said in a tweet.
+“While no final decision has been made by the RNC we understand Jacksonville is a front runner,” the chairperson of the Republican Party of Florida, Joe Gruters, said in a tweet.
 “This certainly has been generating a lot of attention and excitement.
 We continue to believe that Florida would be the best place for the Convention.”

 Trump has made clear he no longer intends to hold the convention’s marquee event — his acceptance speech — in Charlotte.
 But much of the party’s more mundane business, including discussions over the platform, are still expected to be held in Charlotte because of contractual obligations.